kyletmartinez/Coloramen/README.md

-# Coloramen 2
+# Coloramen

-Coloramen 2 is a CEP helper panel for the Colorama effect in Adobe After Effects used to easily set colors, positions, and opacity values for each gradient stop in a Colorama gradient.
+Coloramen is a CEP helper panel for the Colorama effect in Adobe After Effects used to easily set colors, positions, and opacity values for each gradient stop in a Colorama gradient.

-## About
+## About Coloramen

 The native Colorama user interface is quite advanced but there are 2 glaring issues: